NOAA-GSL/EAGLE/src/README.md

 These perform verification, either of the `global` or `lam` forecasts, and against gridded analyses (`*-grid-*`) or prepbufr observations (`*-obs-*`) as truth.
 Each submits a batch job, so the four `make` command can be run in quick succession to get all the batch jobs running in parallel.
 When each batch job completes, MET `.stat` files and `.png` plot files can be found under the `stats/` and `plots/` subdirectories of `run/vx/grid2{grid,obs}/{global,lam}/run/`.

-### Notes

-- For each `make` target that invokes an EAGLE driver, the following files will be created in the appropriate run directory:
-    - `runscript.<target>`: The script to run the core component of the pipeline step.
-A runscripts that submits a batch job will contain batch-system directives.
-These scripts are self-contained and can also be manually executed (or passed to e.g. `sbatch` if they contain batch directives) to force re-execution, potentially after manual edits for debugging or experimentation purposes.
-    - `runscript.<target>.out`: The captured `stdout` and `stderr` of the batch job.
-    - `runscript.<target>.submit`: A file containing the job ID of the submitted batch job, if applicable.
-    - `runscript.<target>.done`: Created if the core component completes successfully (i.e. exits with status code 0).
-- EAGLE drivers are idempotent and, as such, will not take further action if run again unless the output they previously created is removed.
-In general, removing `.done` (and, when present, `.submit`) files in the appropriate run directory should suffice to reset a driver to allow it to run again, potentially overwriting its previous output.
-Removing or renaming the enite run directory also works.

 ## Runtime Environment

 To build the EAGLE runtime virtual environments: